Wearing glasses while doing sports is challenging. Have you ever tried the upside-down Yoga poses with your glasses on?

 Glasses Are More Practical Than Contacts

-Sports are most often sweaty, involve plenty of movement, and you’d get dirt all over your face.
+Wearing glasses while playing sports means that your face is most often sweaty, involve plenty of movement, and you’d get dirt all over your face.
 Except when you’re swimming, it’s all water.
 In all these situations, contacts would prove deficient and dysfunctional.

 Running with the contacts on, usually ends up with dry inflamed eyes.
 The plot thickens if the runner decides to scratch those irritated eyes, then the contact falls off.
 Picking up the specs from the floor is a very different story from picking up contacts.